jarlold/wifi_sharingan/README.md

 characteristic that increases the ninja's perception, allowing them to even detect the presence of others even better (among other things).

-I thought this was super cool and went to learn this skill, but according to Wikipedia ninja magic isn't real- so I improvised.
+I thought this was super cool and went to learn this skill, unfortunately according to Wikipedia ninja magic isn't real- so I improvised.